-Assuming that BIND is the DNS server software from UCB/Vixie and now ISC;
+Assuming that BIND is the DNS server software that was from UCB/Vixie and now from ISC;

 Do not do that.
 There is only a handful reasons that might require you to read and understand BIND and modify it in order to make it work in a way which is not already implemented within the software.
 Also you probably would need to work in an ISP to implement such modifications in RL conditions.